Roshan-047/Artistico_AppShowcase/README.md

 ## 📅 <strong>Availability</strong>

-<strong>Artistico</strong> will be available on the App Store very soon.
-Stay tuned for updates!
+<strong>Artistico</strong> is now available on Appstore, <a href="https://apps.apple.com/in/app/artistica/id6743148382">Click Here</a>
+ to download it now!

 ## 📜 **License**